All Products

 catalog name

-The name of the Paimon catalog.
+Name of the Paimon Catalog.

 warehouse

-• <bucket>: The name of your OSS bucket.
+• <bucket>: the name of your OSS bucket.

 fs.oss.endpoint